 - 1 egg

-- 1 teaspoon Italian seasoning
+- 1 teaspoon herb and garlic seasoning

-- 24 oz jar spaghetti sauce
+- 24 oz pasta sauce

-- 14.5 oz can diced tomatoes
+- 14.5 oz canned diced tomatoes

-- 1/2 cup heavy cream for later
+- 1/2 cup heavy cream (for later)

 - Carefully add spaghetti sauce and tomatoes